Brand Archetypes - Astute Communications

 Strategy: Be curious, playful, and fun

-The goal of the Caregiver is to protect people from harm.
+The goal of the Caregiver archetype is to protect people from harm.
 They enjoy going the extra mile to help others.
 Brands that serve families and concentrate on providing excellent customer service exemplify classic Caregiver archetype traits.

 Goal: Help others